-During the year ended December 31, 2019, our Board of Directors held six meetings.
-Each of our directors, except for Wendell Reilly, attended at least 75% of the aggregate of the total number of meetings of our Board and the total number of meetings of our Board standing Audit, Compensation, and Nominating and Governance Committees.
-During the year ended December 31, 2019, the Audit Committee held six meetings, the Compensation Committee held six meetings, and the Nominating and Governance Committee held four meetings.
+During the year ended December 31, 2020, our Board of Directors held eight meetings.
+Each of our directors attended at least 75% of the aggregate of the total number of meetings of our Board and the total number of meetings of our Board's committee meetings for the committee(s) on which that director served.
+The Board has standing Audit, Compensation, and Nominating and Governance Committees.
+During the year ended December 31, 2020, the Audit Committee held five meetings, the Compensation Committee held six meetings, and the Nominating and Governance Committee held two meetings.
 We encourage, but do not require, our Board members to attend the Annual Meeting of Stockholders.
-Last year, all of our directors attended the Annual Meeting of Stockholders except for Elizabeth Thompson.
+Last year, all of our directors attended the Annual Meeting of Stockholders.

 Leadership Structure.
 Kevin P. Reilly, Jr. currently serves as our Executive Chairman of the Board, and Sean E. Reilly serves as our Chief Executive Officer and President.
 The Board does not have a policy regarding the separation of the roles of Executive Chairman of the Board and Chief Executive Officer, as the Board believes it is in our best interests to make this determination based on an assessment of the current condition of our Company and composition of the Board.
 The Board has determined that having a member of senior management serve as Executive Chairman of the Board and a separate member of senior management to serve as Chief Executive Officer is in the best interests of our stockholders at this time.
-This structure makes the best use of management serve knowledge of the Company and our industry, as well as fostering greater communication between management and the Board.
+This structure makes the best use of management's extensive knowledge of the Company and our industry, as well as fostering greater communication between management and the Board.

 Director Independence.
 The Board has determined that Messrs.
-Koerner, Loeb, Mumblow and Reifenheiser and Ms. Thompson are [independent directors] as defined in the Nasdaq Stock Market listing standards, based on information known to the Company and on the annual questionnaire completed by each director.
-If Ms. Fletcher is elected, the Board has determined that she will also be an [independent director] as defined in the Nasdaq Stock Market listing standards, based on the annual questionnaire completed by each director.
-If Ms. Fletcher is elected, the Board has determined that she will also be an [independent director] as defined in the Nasdaq Stock Market listing standards, based on the Company and on the annual questionnaire completed by her.
+Koerner, Loeb, Mumblow and Reifenheiser and Mss.
+Thompson and Fletcher are "independent directors" as defined in the Nasdaq Stock Market listing standards, based on information known to the Company and on the annual questionnaire completed by each director.

 Meetings in Executive Session.
 Our independent directors have regularly scheduled meetings at which only independent directors are present.
-During 2019, the independent directors met in executive session on two occasions.
+During 2020, the independent directors met in executive session on two occasions.

 Risk Oversight.
 As part of its charter, the Board is responsible for monitoring the risks that affect the Company, including operational, legal, regulatory, strategic and reputational risks.
-As part of routine Board meetings, management presents the Board with updates regarding key facets of the Company]s operations.
+As part of routine Board meetings, management presents the Board with updates regarding key facets of the Company's operations.
 The Board is responsible for assessing risks based on their working knowledge of the Company and the risks inherent in its business.
-As discussed below, the Audit Committee is responsible for monitoring the Company]s financial risk.
+As discussed below, the Audit Committee is responsible for monitoring the Company's financial risk.